 - 1. [Concepts] Give a very brief answer (a sentence or two, at most a paragraph) to answer the following. - (a) (10 points) What are the main ideas and goals of program analysis? - (b) (10 points) Aside from optimizing compilers for programming languages, briefly describe one other area of computer science in which the ideas and goals of program analysis might be usefully applied, and how the ideas might apply in that area. - 2.
-[BuildTools] Write a short proposal (about 2 pages in length) for a semester project that involves writing a static analysis tool to answer some question about software.
-This proposal should describe: - (a) (4 points) The problem you wish to solve in overview, and why it is important or interesting. - (b) (7 points) The static analysis question that your tool will answer.
+(20 points) [ImproveTools] Write a short proposal (about 2 pages in length) for a semester project that involves writing a static analysis tool to answer some question about software.
+This proposal should describe the problem you wish to solve (including the programming language your tool will analyze), and why it is interesting.
+You should also discuss any related work on this problem that you are aware of and why it does not solve the problem.
+Then describe, as precisely as you can, what question your tool will answer.
 Give one or two brief examples to illustrate the question.
-Explain why this question can be answered statically (without executing the code). - (c) (3 points) The language your tool will analyze.
-This can be a programming language, a specification language, or some other kind of language (such as a database query language) that is similar to a programming language. - (d) (6 points) Any related work on this problem that you can find, and why the related work does not solve the problem.
+Explain why this question can be answered statically (without executing the code).